 Make sure you're getting the right treatments and medications by the right healthcare professionals.
 Don't assume anything.

 - Tell your nurse or doctor if something doesn't seem quite right.

 - Expect healthcare workers to introduce themselves when they enter your room and look for their identification badges.
-A new mother, for example, should know the person to whom she is handing her baby.
+A new mother, for example, should know the person she is handing her baby to.
 If you are unsure, ask.